Automattic/wp-calypso/client/lib/abtest/README.md

 import { abtest } from 'lib/abtest';
 ```

-The exported `abtest` method takes a test name and returns one of the variations you defined in the config file.
+The exported `abtest` method takes a test name (and optional country code) and returns one of the variations you defined in the config file.

 Here's how you would use it to vary the text attribute of a button: